ali1234/raspi-teletext/README.md

 It doesn't matter if you are running X or not.
 Dispmanx will draw over anything else.

+Raspbian defaults to NTSC composite output.
+To permanently change it to PAL, put `sdtv=2` in `config.txt` and reboot.

 Build the programs:

     make